waholulu/medival_village/game design.md

 - Each tool (`axe`, `bow`, `hoe`) has an integer `durability`.
 - **Using** a tool (Farming, Hunting, Logging) decreases durability by 1.
 - **If durability** reaches 0:
-  1. The tool breaks and is removed from the villager’s inventory.
+  1. The tool breaks and is removed from the villager's inventory.
   2. The villager must **buy** a new tool from the Market or **craft** one if they are a Blacksmith (or have access to one).

 ---